JellyTitan/Sofle-Pico/README.md

 <summary>Outstanding Hardware tasks</summary>

 ## Punchlist before Sofle PR
-- [ ] Refactor README for simplicity and clarity.
-(Great example: https://github.com/GEIGEIGEIST/KLOR)
-- [ ] refresh Gerbers and update path
-- [ ] Update build guide flashing to include pico 'drag and drop' flashing
-- [ ] Add UF2 files and update relative path in README.
-- [ ] Review docs and update images
-- [ ] Update docs for the troubleshooting section.
 - [x] Revise the VIA matrix
+- [x] Update the VIA config - the rotary encoder is malformed: https://www.caniusevia.com/docs/
-- [ ] Buy me a coffee link?
+- [ ] Validate v3.5.3 thermal circuit revisions.
 - [ ] Reconfigure patch bay for easier Cirque trackpad integration
 - [ ] Consider modifying OLED masking to allow for opposite side Cirque tie in.
-- [ ] Validate v3.5.3 thermal circuit revisions.
 - [ ] Move handedness pin away from pin28.
 (There's a clone that has that in a different spot).
 - [ ] Add an additional breakout for 5V pin 1 & GND to allow for Solenoid backplate tie in.
+- [ ] refresh Gerbers and update path
+- [ ] Update build guide flashing to include pico 'drag and drop' flashing
+- [ ] Add UF2 files and update relative path in README.
+- [ ] Review docs and update images
-- [ ] Update the VIA config - the rotary encoder is malformed: https://www.caniusevia.com/docs/layouts
+- [ ] Update docs for the troubleshooting section.layouts
+- [ ] Refactor README for simplicity and clarity.
+(Great example: https://github.com/GEIGEIGEIST/KLOR)
+- [ ] Buy me a coffee link?
 </details>
 <details>
 <summary>Outstanding firmware tasks</summary>

 ## Punchlist before QMK PR
 - [ ] Added handedness by pull an unused pin high/low
+- [ ] Move the Animations into a seperate file.
+(Out of keymap files)
+- [ ] The Jellytitan keymap has better animations - move those to default
+- [ ] Refactor the LH Jellytitan layout, it could be using the space better.
+- [ ] Find an off-the-shelf 128x64 animation for the Righthand.
+(Bongo cat was first choice, but don't have time to refcator).
-- [ ] Add "boot mode" graphic: https://docs.qmk.fm/#/feature_oled_driver?id=other-examples
+- [x] (Won't do) Add "boot mode" graphic: https://docs.qmk.fm/#/feature_oled_driver?id=other-examples
-- [ ] adapt bongocat for 128x64 (doio/kb16 has a 128x32 library that can be adapted.)
 - [x] via support.
 (Update docs too!)
 - [ ] After QMK PR Submission is approved, make VIA support PR.
 (Ready to go, but QMK must be complete before it will be allowed).
 </details>